blue-llama/e-treasure-hunt/README.md

 The server is not very helpful if you don't get things just right, especially via the UI.

-- You really do need to upload both the dummy levels 0 and N+1
+- You really do need to upload both the dummy levels 0 and N+1.
 - If level upload is failing:
-  - Make sure that you are uploading exactly one `.txt` file, one `.json` file and five images
+  - Make sure that you are uploading exactly one `.txt` file, one `.json` file and five images.
-  - Make sure that the contents of the JSON file describing the level match the example `about.json`
+  - Make sure that the contents of the JSON file describing the level match the example `about.json`.

 ## Create users

-- Add User objects via /admin
+- Add User objects via /admin.
 - Pass usernames and passwords to the teams and they can begin the hunt!